Physician Quality Programs

 - Communicate Houston Methodist Marquee Programs in each region to Houston Methodist Physicians' Alliance for Quality (HMPAQ) Physicians.

-Bridges to Excellence (BTE)
+BCBSTX Bridges to Excellence (BTE)

 Millions of Americans have some form of diabetes, and millions more cases are not diagnosed.
 In an effort to improve quality outcomes and encourage more effective treatment and management, the Quality Integration Team works with HMPAQ physicians to successfully achieve Bridges to Excellence Diabetes Recognition.
 This recognition accesses a broad range of diabetic metrics that effect patient health and overall wellness.